phsiao/idxdo/README.md

 ## Usage

-### Example: Gitcoin Passport backup
+### Example: Back up a Gitcoin Passport

 ---

 Gitcoin Passport issues stamps for identities that they can verify about you, such as your Facebook user id, Gmail email address, and Twitter handle.
-Gitcoin then calculates trust score from the stamps --- it would filter out stamps that share the same external identities with other Gitcoin Passports to mitigate obvious Syble attacks.
+Gitcoin then calculates Trust Bonus score from the stamps --- it would filter out stamps that share the same external identities with other Gitcoin Passports to mitigate obvious Syble attacks.

 The Passport document is stored in a Ceramic stream contains links to stamps